intmus/inttheory19-20/_18-chromatic-chords/a1-ex-neapolitan.md

 w:c:bII6 iv{% endcapture %}
 {% include abc-example.html number="3" abc=ex3 %}

-Perhaps the most important reason for this doubling is that it avoids two major part writing errors that occur for bII chords:
+Perhaps the most important reason for this doubling is that it solves two major part writing errors that occur for root-position bII chords:
-1. The root and fifth of the bII chord are tendency tones and should not be doubled.
-The flatted second scale degree is a strong tendency that wants to resolve downward.
-When going directly to a V chord, this means that it ususally creates an interval of a diminished 3rd as it resolves down to the third of the V chord.
-If it passes through either a cadential 6/4 or a vii<sup>o7</sup>/V, it will go through ^1 before continuing downward to the leading-tone.
+1. *Resolving to V* - The root of the bII chord is a tendency tone and should not be doubled as we do for many chords.
+The flatted second scale degree pulls strongly downward, and when going directly to a V chord, it will resolve downward by an interval of a diminished 3rd to the third of the V chord.
+Of course, the chordal third of the V chord is also a tendency tone, so you would create multiple parallel perfect octaves if you were to double the root of the Neapolitan.
-2. Because root and chordal fifth of this chord want to resolve downward, they will create unacceptable parallel fifths if the both resolve by stepwise motion.
-By placing the chordal third in the bass, you are free to move the root above the chordal fifth in your voicing.
+2. *Resolving to a cadential 6/4 or a vii<sup>o7</sup>/V* - Not only is the root a tendency tone, the chordal fifth of this chord (^b6) also wants to resolve downward.
+If the bII chord resolves to either a cadential 6/4 or a vii<sup>o7</sup>/V, the movement between the root and chordal fifth would create parallel perfect fifths.
+By using a first inversion triad and placing the chordal third in the bass, you are free to move the root above the chordal fifth in your voicing.

-You may use a Neapolitan chord in any position in which you could use a minor iv chord.
+You may use a Neapolitan chord as a pre-dominant function in any progression in which you could use a minor iv chord.
 In minor, there is only one chromatic pitch (^b2), but in major, you will need to lower both ^2 and ^6.

 ## Neapolitan chords as dominant chords